Seoul: Demographics

-Percentage surviving to certatin ages in Seoul in 2023.
+Percentage surviving to certain ages in Seoul in 2023.
 Life expectancy in this region is one of the highest in the world, reaching 85.0 years in 2023.

 Seoul proper is noted for its population density, which is almost twice that of New York City and eight times greater than Rome.
 Its metropolitan area was the most densely populated among OECD countries in Asia in 2012, and second worldwide after that of Paris.

 The population of Seoul has been dropping since the early 1990s, with reasons including high costs of living, especially housing; urban sprawl to Gyeonggi region's satellite cities; and an aging population.
 Seoul also has an extremely low birth rate.
 In 2023, Seoul's fertility rate was recorded at 0.55, low even in comparison to the nationwide fertility rate of 0.72.

 As of 2016, the number of foreigners living in Seoul was 404,037, 22.9% of the total foreign population in South Korea.
 As of June 2011, 186,631 foreigners were Chinese citizens of Korean ancestry.
 This was an 8.84% increase from the end of 2010 and a 12.85% increase from June 2010.
 The next largest group was Chinese citizens who were not of Korean ethnicity; 29,901 of them resided in Seoul.
 The next highest group consisted of the 9,999 United States citizens who were not of Korean ancestry.
 The next highest group were Taiwanese citizens, at 8,717.